RonanQuigley/ronanquigley.github.io/blog-dev/content/understanding-gpu-sharing-strategies-in-kubernetes.md

 # Understanding GPU sharing strategies in Kubernetes

+**[UPDATE]**

+I've now posted my benchmarks, so if you just need to see those stats then have a read of [benchmarking-gpu-sharing-strategies-in-kubernetes](ronanquigley.com/blog/benchmarking-gpu-sharing-strategies-in-kubernetes/).

+---

 These notes are aimed at anyone that wants to setup Nvidia GPU sharing strategies within k8s without having to trawl through a lot of crypic and dense Nvidia documentation.
 I'm also focusing on a high level ELI5, using the knowledge I've gained so far on the subject, of:

 -   MIG (Multi-Instance GPUs)